Koala-Terbang/Koala-Terbang/README.md

       </td>
     </tr>
     <tr>
       <td valign="text-top">The game combines stealth mechanics, sci-fi aesthetics and puzzles into a single tense yet engaging experience.
 Players infiltrate a futuristic facility containing critical information, navigating through while avoiding guards, cameras, and drones.
 The core objective is to sneak in, retrieve the critical data, and escape undetected, all while solving puzzles, and uncovering hidden rooms that expand on the story.
+This game is made in 32 Hours or 3 days.
       </td>
       <td valign="text-top">A casual/party game with a short story where players begin their journey as an intern in an IT office and complete various minigames such as sorting files, choosing strong passwords, marking suspicious emails, and more.
 As the story progresses, the minigames become more unique and challenging, while teaching the dos and don’ts of the digital environment in line with SDG Goal 4: Quality Education, presented in an interactive and easy-to-understand way.
+This game is made in 13 Hours or 2 days.
       </td>
     </tr>
     <tr>